Welcome to the Assets of Community Value Pages

 A decision will be made within 8 weeks of the receipt of a completed nomination form on whether to list the asset.
 The asset will then be placed on a list of successful and unsuccessful nominations on the Council’s website.
 A list of nominations currently being considered will also be available.

 If you are interested in pursuing the nomination of an asset, please complete our nomination form in accordance with our guidance notes and if you wish to receive further information please contact us at firstname.lastname@example.org

 What help is available?

-There are a wide range of resources, including information from Locality on grant funding, available to help you make use of this right and to take better control of your local community assets.
+There are a wide range of resources, including information from My Community on the Community Ownership Fund is available to help you make use of this right and to take better control of your local community assets.